Why Socialists in America Are Excited

 Progressives mistrust the private sector’s ability to “actively shape and create markets.”
 They endlessly criticize the “1 percent” for wielding wealth and power in a way that excludes the rest of society.
 The reality is that the private sector and free markets have created an explosion of wealth that has smashed global poverty, particularly in the most recent decades.
 Reducing government control and allowing people to decide for themselves how and when to buy and sell has brought unparalleled prosperity to millions of people.
 Even the “poor” enjoy living standards far higher than the great majority living in more-controlled economies.

 Yet socialists believe government officials can somehow “actively shape and create markets” with no negative side effects.
-They have unfailing faith that the 1 percent within the bureaucratic ruling class are incorruptible.
+They have unfailing faith that the “1 percent” within the bureaucratic ruling class are incorruptible.

-Mazzucato wrote about how the government can “ensure prices are fair, patents are not abused, medicine supply is safeguarded, and profits are reinvested back into innovation, rather than siphoned out to shareholders.”
+Mazzucato talks about how the government can “ensure prices are fair, patents are not abused, medicine supply is safeguarded, and profits are reinvested back into innovation, rather than siphoned out to shareholders.”
 In other words, individuals investing their money is somehow immoral—but government officials taking those individuals’ money and investing it is moral because government is inherently unselfish.

 Remember, the money that governments spend comes from the people.
 The power the government wields comes at the expense of average people.
 Socialism takes decision-making away from private individuals and concentrates it in the ruling class.
-And the reality is, the ruling class is just as susceptible as anyone else to self-interest, greed, corruption and other failings of human nature.

 The ideas are always couched in altruistic language—“opportunity,” “safety net,” “social protection,” “sustainable and inclusive growth”—but they promote a fundamental idea that has impoverished, enslaved and even killed hundreds of millions of people throughout history, particularly over the last century.